About The Founder

 Campus Awareness

-As a student-athlete and somebody who bounced around on campus to various activities, I felt as though my involvement could help me circulate a positive message.
+As a student-athlete and somebody who bounced around on campus to various activities, I felt as though my involvement could help circulate a positive message with the help of friends and teammates.
 It was something I wanted to do before I graduated because I felt that the topic was one that affected many students on campus, but was rarely talked about.

-I had custom “Love Doesn’t Shove” wristbands created to sell around school to raise money for the Cleveland Domestic Violence and Child Advocacy Center.
+I had custom “Love Doesn’t Shove” wristbands created to sell around school to raise money for the Cleveland Domestic Violence and Child Advocacy Center (now called Journey Center for Safety and Healing).
 I wanted to donate to DVCAC because I had been in a support group through the organization and felt very grateful for the help I received.

 Personal Experience

-Two years earlier as sophomore at JCU, a routine physical argument with my high school sweetheart ended when a witness called campus police to intervene.
-This was the beginning of the end of a relationship I hadn’t fully recognized as abusive.
+Two years earlier as sophomore at JCU, a routine physical argument with my high school sweetheart ended when a witness called campus police to intervene during one of his violent episodes.
+This was the beginning of the end of a relationship I hadn’t fully recognized/accepted as abusive.
 Though my boyfriend at the time was not a JCU student, an administrative restraining order was issued and he was banned from campus.

 Help

 The John Carroll Violence Prevention and Action Center briefed me on my legal options and resources for me at school.
-Though I did not press charges, I did accept help from DVCAC by reluctantly joining one of their support groups.
+Though I did not press charges, I did accept help from DVCAC by joining one of their support groups suggested by an advocate.
 It turned out to be highly rewarding for me.

 In group, I learned a lot about my experiences and was accompanied by many women who were in similar situations as me.
 It was the first time I realized that I was not “wrong” in my relationship or deserving of abuse.
 Failing to respond to a phone call immediately or refusing to “obey” rules such as not talking to certain members of my track team, for example, were not “offenses” deserving of violent reactions, no matter how much they were justified or minimized.
 Group helped me shed a lot of denial, learn about the dynamics of healthy relationships, and gain closure.
 It also simply helped me feel like I wasn’t alone.
-I knew one day I wanted to help others in my position to feel the same way.
+I knew one day I wanted to help others in my position to feel the same way– and more importantly, help education people before they find themselves too far in the cycle of violence.

 Education and Understanding